Residential Education Conduct Procedures

 - Examining your own behavior when confronted by another and to work toward resolving conflicts amiably.

-- Compliance with the policies outlined in this document.
+- Compliance with the policies outlined in the Housing & Hospitality Services Contract & Living Agreement.

 Part of being a responsible student within USC Housing includes being aware of your surroundings.
-Housing and Residential Education expects students who anticipate or observe a violation of policy to remove themselves from the situation; failure to do so may result in being charged for the policy violations being observed.
+USC Housing and the Office for Residential Education expects students who anticipate or observe a violation of policy to remove themselves from the situation; failure to do so may result in being charged for the policy violations being observed.

-If you want to appeal a decision, you must file a written notice of appeal to Ko Kashiwazaki, the Assistant Director of Residential Community Standards.
-The appeal must be submitted within 3 business days from the date on your Outcome Letter.
-Ko Kashiwazaki’s office is located inside the Office for Residential Education (STU 200).
+If you would like to appeal a decision, you must file a written notice of appeal to the Assistant Director of Residential Community Standards.
+The appeal must be submitted to the Office for Residential Education (STU200) within 3 business days from the date on your Outcome Letter.

 Your appeal letter must state supporting arguments for the grounds cited above.
 Supporting documentation and any other relevant information may be submitted along with your letter.